awslabs/serverless-rules/docs/cfn-lint.md

 ### Ignoring rules

-Serverless Rules is a compilation of __recommended practices__, and you might have a valid reason to ignore specific rules.
-While we recommend that you keep Error-level rules enabled, all other rules contain explanations on when you can safely ignore those rules.
-See [the Lambda Tracing rule](rules/lambda/#tracing) for an example of such explanation.
+Serverless Rules is a set of recommended practices.

+We recommend you to keep Error-level rules enabled.
+Non-error rules, for example [Lambda Tracing](rules/lambda.md#tracing), contain detailed scenarios on when it’s safe to ignore them.

+When needed, you can ignore any specific rule that doesn’t match your environment.

 Rules in `cfn-lint` can be disabled either through the `--ignore-checks`/`-i` command line argument, or with the `.cfnlintrc` configuration file in the current working directory.
 See the [`cfn-lint` documentation](https://github.com/aws-cloudformation/cfn-lint#configuration) for more information.